tock/tock-www/_posts/2016-08-10-dynamic-loading.md

 authors:
   - brghena
   - alevy
+desc:
+  One key feature of Tock is the ability to load and run multiple applications simultaneously.
+Unfortunately, in the world of embedded systems virtual memory is not available.
+In Tock, we use an underappreciated variant of position independent code (PIC) to enable loading multiple applications without knowing their locations at compile time.
 ---

 One key feature of Tock is the ability to load and run multiple applications